 Google has quietly added a new setting called Verified SMS that will prevent users from receiving spam via SMS.
-Google Message beta’s new feature, ‘Verified SMS’ is meant at protecting you from unwanted spam text messages or potential phishing attempts.
+Google Message beta’s new feature, ‘Verified SMS,’ is meant to protect you from unwanted spam text messages or potential phishing attempts.

-When an SMS appears to be sent by a verified business the feature potentially works then.
-Google uses authenticity codes to verify each SMS that you receive to alert you from any spoofing attempt or misleading content, hence saving you from clicking on dangerous links or giving away your sensitive information to goofy sites.
+When an SMS appears to be sent by a verified business, the feature potentially works then.
+Google uses authenticity codes to verify each SMS you receive to alert you from any spoofing attempt or misleading content, saving you from clicking on dangerous links or giving away your sensitive information to goofy sites.

 Google uses authenticity codes in order to verify each SMS received to see if the message received is spam or from a spoofed telephone number.
 In this way, Google expects that it should protect against any potentially harmful content or phishing attempts.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 To use the new feature go the Messages app, you’ll find a new toggle in Settings -> Verified SMS.
 The option is enabled by default, but you can turn it off if you’d rather not use it.
 However, the new feature is currently only available in the United States.